kephothoX/Sambu/README.md

 ```

 Once running, open Telegram and start a conversation with your bot by sending the `/start` command.
+Use `/cancel` to stop the conversation.

+### Using Google ADK Web

+Run `adk web` from parent folder then open your browser with `http://localhost:8000` as URL

 ## 📂 Project Structure